AleksandrHovhannisyan/eleventy-plugin-code-demo/README.md

 {% endcodeDemo %}
 ````

+A couple things to note:

+- The order does not matter for the code blocks.
+- All children are optional.
+- Titles are required for accessibility, and an error will be thrown if you do not provide one.

+### Interpolating Code Blocks

-You could also define the code separately and interpolate it (example in Liquid):
+You could also define your code separately and interpolate it (example shown in Liquid using `{% capture %}` tags):

 ````md
 {% capture html %}